-119 1.1 Challenge
+1.1 Challenge

-120 Volume A of this publication described why the National Cybersecurity Center of Excellence (NCCoE)

-took on a retail cybersecurity challenge as a project.
-Here in Volume B, we shift to the challenge of security.
+Volume A of this publication described why the National Cybersecurity Center of Excellence (NCCoE) took on a retail cybersecurity challenge as a project.
+Here in Volume B, we shift to the challenge of building two example implementations that show online retailers some options to deploy strong authentication solutions that use open and scalable standards offering enhanced authentication security.
 Such modern authentication systems support the following security characteristics [2]: